 Streaming & Torrenting

-While you can torrent on any Surfshark server you like, traffic is actually channeled to servers optimized for it.
-If you’re in Europe or Asia and outside of the UK, it will be routed through the Surfshark Netherlands server.
-If you’re in the Americas but outside of the US or Canada, it will route through Surfshark’s Canadian servers.
+If you’re torrenting on a server location that isn’t optimized for torrenting, your traffic will be automatically routed to servers that are.
+If you’re in Europe or Asia or outside of the UK, your traffic will be routed through Surfshark’s Netherlands server.
+If you’re in the Americas but outside of the US or Canada, it will route through Canadian servers.